jrjones/blog.jrj.org/pages/what-i-use.md

   caption: "JRJ's Home Office, 2015"
 ---

 <p>As the “resident geek advisor” to most of my friends and family, I get a lot of questions about what tools and tech I use and recommend.
 Inspired by [Paul Thurrott’s “What I Use” series](http://www.thurrott.com/tag/what-i-use), I decided to document everything I use on a daily basis in one handy place.
-(Current as of December 2015.)</p>
+(Current as of mid-February 2016.)</p>

+(Click on each section to expand.)

 <ul class="accordion" data-accordion>
   <li class="accordion-navigation">